The Doctor

-The Doctor is the title character in the long-running BBC science fiction television programme Doctor Who.
-Since the show's inception in 1963, the character has been portrayed by thirteen lead actors.
-In the programme, "the Doctor" is the alias assumed by a millennia-old humanoid alien, a Time Lord who travels through space and time in the TARDIS, frequently with companions.
-The transition to each succeeding actor is explained within the show's narrative through the plot device of "regeneration", a biological function of the Time Lord race that allows a change of cellular structure and appearance with recovery following a fatal injury.
+The Doctor, sometimes known as Doctor Who, is the protagonist of the long-running BBC science fiction television series Doctor Who.
+An extraterrestrial Time Lord, the Doctor travels the universe in a time travelling spaceship called the TARDIS, often with companions.
+Since the show's inception in 1963, the character has been portrayed by fourteen lead actors.
+The transition to each succeeding actor is explained within the show's narrative through the plot device of regeneration, a biological function of Time Lords that allows a change of cellular structure and appearance with recovery following a mortal injury.

 A number of other actors have played the character in stage and audio plays, as well as in various film and television productions.
-The Doctor has been well received by the public, with an enduring popularity leading The Daily Telegraph to dub the character "Britain's favourite alien", while abroad the character has come to be seen as a British cultural icon.
 The Doctor has also been featured in films and a vast range of spin-off novels, audio dramas and comic strips.

-Currently, David Tennant portrays the Fourteenth Doctor, succeeding Jodie Whittaker at the end of "The Power of the Doctor" (2022).
-Tennant previously played the Tenth Doctor between 2005 and 2010, with his current tenure marking the first time an actor has returned to the role as a new incarnation.
-He will feature in three specials celebrating Doctor Whos 60th anniversary in 2023 before Ncuti Gatwa takes over as the Fifteenth Doctor in 2024.
+Ncuti Gatwa most recently portrayed the Fifteenth Doctor from "The Giggle" (2023) up to "The Reality War" (2025).

 Character biography

-Within the fictional narrative, the Doctor is a Time Lord who travels through time and space in a stolen dimensionally transcendental – "bigger on the inside" – time machine: the TARDIS (Time And Relative Dimension(s) In Space) which takes the exterior form of a 1963 police telephone call box, and retains the appearance throughout the programme.
-Human companions accompany the Doctor through their adventures who serve as audience surrogate characters to ask questions which allow the Doctor to provide relevant exposition.
+The Doctor is a Time Lord who travels through time and space in a dimensionally transcendental – "bigger on the inside" – time machine: the TARDIS.
+This time machine, whose name is an acronym for Time And Relative Dimension(s) In Space, takes the exterior form of a 1963 police telephone call box and retains the appearance throughout the programme.
+Human companions accompany the Doctor through their adventures and serve as audience surrogate characters to ask questions which allow the Doctor to provide relevant exposition.

 "Doctor" is a self-selected alias.
-In later episodes of the revived programme, specifically under showrunner Steven Moffat, the story arcs surrounding events in the Doctor's future implied serious consequences in the event of the Doctor's true name being spoken, with the nature of these finally revealed in "The Time of the Doctor".
+In episodes specifically under showrunner Steven Moffat, the story arcs surrounding events in the Doctor's future implied serious consequences in the event of the Doctor's true name being spoken, with the nature of these finally revealed in "The Time of the Doctor".
 Spin-off media offer the explanation that the Doctor's true name is unpronounceable by humans.
 In "The Name of the Doctor", the Eleventh Doctor tells companion Clara Oswald that the name "Doctor" is essentially a promise he made.
 The promise itself is revealed in "The Day of the Doctor": "Never cruel nor cowardly.
 Never give up.
 Never give in."